+Figure 11.16 An implementation for Dijkstra's algorithm.

-This solution is usually referred to as Dijkstra's algorithm.
-It works by maintaining a distance estimate $\mathbf{D}(X)$ for all vertices X in V. The elements of D are initialized to the value INFINITE.
-Vertices are processed in order of distance from S. Whenever a vertex V is processed, $\mathbf{D}(X)$ is updated for every neighbor X of V. Figure 11.16 shows an implementation for Dijkstra's algorithm.
+S. Whenever a vertex V is processed, $\mathbf{D}(X)$ is updated for every neighbor X of V. Figure 11.16 shows an implementation for Dijkstra's algorithm.
 At the end, array D will contain the shortest distance values.

 There are two reasonable solutions to the key issue of finding the unvisited vertex with minimum distance value during each pass through the main for loop.

-The first method is simply to scan through the list of $|\mathbf{V}|$ vertices searching for the minimum value, as follows:
+The first method is simply to scan through the list of |V| vertices searching for the minimum value, as follows: